lava/matplotlib-cpp/README.md

 in "".'

 * MacOS: `Unable to import matplotlib.pyplot`.
 Cause: In mac os image rendering back end of matplotlib (what-is-a-backend to render using the API of Cocoa by default).
 There is Qt4Agg and GTKAgg and as a back-end is not the default.
 Set the back end of macosx that is differ compare with other windows or linux os.
-Solution is discribed [here](https://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python?noredirect=1&lq=1), additional information can be found there too(see links in answers).
+Solution is described [here](https://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python?noredirect=1&lq=1), additional information can be found there too(see links in answers).